Neutrlface/Neutrlface/README.md

-18 year old college student programming on and off since April 2023
+18 year old college student programming on and off since 2020

-i work on random goofy projects for fun and/or my own convenience and wouldn't consider myself serious here, so download my garbage at your own discretion
+I work on random goofy projects for fun and/or my own convenience and wouldn't consider myself serious here, so download my garbage at your own discretion